pinobatch/pently/docs/pentlyas.md

 Pattern effects
 ---------------
-To change the **instrument** within a pattern, use `@` followed by the instrument name, such as `@piano`.
+To change the **instrument** within a pitched pattern, use `@` followed by the instrument name, such as `@piano`.
 Notes before the first change use the instrument specified in the song's play command.

-**Arpeggio** is rapid alternation among two or three pitches to create a warbly chord on one channel.
-The `EN` command controls
+If a pattern repeats, notes before the first change use the instrument specified in the last change.

-arpeggio: `EN00` or `ENOF` turns it off, `EN04` sets it to a major third interval (four semitones above the note), and `EN37` sets it to a minor chord (three and seven semitones above the note).
+To set the **arpeggio** for a single note in a pitched pattern, add `:` followed by the chord name or intervals of the arpeggio.

-An arpeggio can be overridden for a single note, much as in LilyPond chord mode.
-Once the note finishes, the arpeggio reverts to that set by the last `EN` command or to off if no `EN` has been seen in this pattern.
-After a note's pitch and duration, add `:` followed by the intervals: `c'4.:47` makes a dotted quarter C major chord.
+For example, `eis'2.:47` makes a dotted half note E flat major chord, and `c:m` makes its relative minor, a C minor chord.
+To set the arpeggio for all subsequent notes in a pattern, use the `EN` command followed by a chord name or intervals, such as `EN4A` or `ENdom7` for dominant 7th chords or `EN00` or `ENOF` to turn off arpeggio.

 **Vibrato** is a subtle pitch slide up and down while a note is held.
 The `MP` (modulate period) command controls vibrato: `MP1` through